Update on Natural Resources Wales' visitor centres

 How will you deter anti-social behaviour?

-Land Management staff will continue to be a presence on site and therefore able to monitor any undesirable behaviour.
-CCTV cameras are already in place and the new ANPR system in the car park will give us greater control and awareness of who is travelling on to the site.
+CCTV cameras are already in place and the new ANPR system in the car park, which will be installed in a few months' time, will give us greater control and awareness of who is travelling on to the site.

 Access to the site won’t change and is still open to visitors as normal.
 As in most settings the presence of other members of the public acts as a deterrent to anti-social behaviour.